List Sheet Names with Formula – Excel & Google Sheets

 List Sheet Names Using Named Range and Formula

 There is no built-in function in Excel that can list all the worksheets in a workbook.
-However, this can be achieved by using a combination of different functions.
+Instead you have two options:

 - Create a named range “Worksheets”